seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 Bonding is the process of lending an asset to the DEX for a certain amount of time in exchange for discounted protocol tokens.

+## CHERUB

+The token received when a user stakes THRONES.
+CHERUB tokens are rewarded protocol fees.

 ## Decentralized Autonomous Organization (DAO)

 A decentralized autonomous organization (DAO) is an entity controlled by a variety of computers, networks and nodes.
 It is not controlled by a single institution such as a government or central bank and hence cannot be censored.

 ## Decentralized Exchange (DEX)

-An exchange running on a decentralized network.
+A Decentralized exchange (DEX) is a exchange running on a decentralized network.

 ## Decentralized Finance (DeFi)

-Decentralized finance as opposed to traditional or legacy finance.
+Decentralized finance (DeFi) as opposed to traditional or legacy finance.
 DeFi is also commonly referred to as "open finance".

 ## Funding Rate